DUB - SFO

 Top 5 airlines serving from Dublin to San Francisco

 Need help choosing which airline to fly with from Dublin to San Francisco?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
-See airline scores according to KAYAK reviews.
+See airline scores according to verified KAYAK customer reviews.

-KLMOverall score based on 1684 reviews
+Air FranceOverall score based on 1442 reviews

 Airline reviews